MariaSokolova/Caesar-cipher-CLI-tool/caesar-cipher/README.md

 This is a command line application.
 It encrypts and decrypts with Caesar's cipher  only letters of the Latin alphabet.
 All other characters, numbers and symbols remain unchanged

 ### How to use
-Enter the following into the command line: 'node caesar-cipher [options]', where options ace command line parameters (short alias and full name)
+Enter the following into the command line: 'node caesar-cipher [options]', where options are command line parameters (short alias and full name)

 -s, --shift: a shift;